top of page

 Business models and cost structures

-A. Retainer Model:
+A. Retainer model:

 • A fixed monthly fee for a set number of hours or predefined scope of work.